Jellynight/aglink.github.io/README.md

     gps mapping for machine tracking. mack it easy to setup. plug and play any machine with obd2. possible setup other possiblities for tracking not sure yet.
   </li>
 </ol>

+## This will be slow as im still learning to code.
+Collabriators are welcome!